Forum Train Europe: History

-While FTE in its current form was established in 1997, its history stretches back well over a century, as it is the product of 150 years of timetable conferences.
+While FTE in its current form was established in 1997, its history stretches back well over a century, as it is the product of over 150 years of timetable conferences.

 The first international timetabling conference for passenger traffic (known as CEH/EFK) occurred in Cologne, Germany in 1872.
 Following this, the first international timetabling conference for freight (CEM/EGK) occurred in Prague, Czechia, in 1923.
 These timetabling conferences provided a crucial platform for railway companies to meet and plan for international train paths.

 In 1991, the European Commission adopted directive 91/440, which began the process of rail liberalization in the EU.
 This legislation mandated that railway companies, which until then both operated trains and owned and managed railway infrastructure, split those two functions into distinct companies or distinct divisions of the same company.

 This policy change from the European level led to a major restructuring of how railway networks are operated in Europe and necessitated the transformation of the way timetable conferences were organized.
 In 1996 and 1997, this resulted in the merger of CEH/EFK and CEM/EGK into one organization, known from then on as Forum Train Europe and the leave of Infrastructure Managers in 2004 to form an independent organization.

 Aims

 FTE provides a forum in which European railway undertakings coordinate with each other in the areas of timetabling and capacity management.
-FTE acts as a think-tank by providing expertise and promoting exchange between its member’s professionals and middle managers.
+FTE acts as a think-tank by providing expertise and promoting exchange between its member's professionals and middle managers.
 Cross-border rail in Europe is characterized by a patchwork of procedures and tools for the running of trains.
-This is a legacy of the independent development of each European nation’s railway network.
+This is a legacy of the independent development of each European nation's railway network.
 FTE aims to encourage Europe-wide standardization of these timetabling and capacity management processes and tools.
-FTE’s core business is further made up of the design, harmonization, and agreement of cross-border timetables and train compositions.
+FTE's core business is further made up of the design, harmonization, and agreement of cross-border timetables and train compositions.

-Since the early 1990s, the liberalization of Europe’s railways has led to the breakup of railway operation and infrastructure management into independent companies.
+Since the early 1990s, the liberalization of Europe's railways has led to the breakup of railway operation and infrastructure management into independent companies.
 This has led to the current commercial environment of European rail, where the operations and business models of railway undertakings are dependent on the activities of the infrastructure managers.
-Thus, another core aim of FTE is to represent its member’s interests in dealings with infrastructure managers, as well as other European organizations and international authorities.
+Thus, another core aim of FTE is to represent its member's interests in dealings with infrastructure managers, as well as other European organizations and international authorities.